biswasr/cits/docs/source/gettingstarted.rst

 Simulate a dataset
 ~~~~~~~~~~~~~~~~~~

 Use the simulate_timeseries function to simulate a time series dataset.
-It also outputs the adjacency matrix (unweighted and weighted) of the rolled causal graph corresponding to the simulated time series.
+It also outputs the ground truth adjacency matrix of the simulated time series.

-Note that the function inputs the ground truth adjacency matrix desired for the simulated time series, the model type and noise std deviation.

 Choices of model type are: